davidprush/bashrc-test/README.md

 ## Usage
 The script runs automatically when starting a new Bash session.
 It will:

 1. Configure your environment
-2. Display storage information
+3. Display storage information
-4. Prompt to switch to Fish shell (if installed)
+5. Prompt to switch to Fish shell (if installed)
-5. Press 'f' to switch within 30 seconds
+7. Press 'f' to switch within 30 seconds
-6. Wait or press any other key to continue with Bash
+9. Wait or press any other key to continue with Bash

 ## Customization

--Modify the timeout variable to change the countdown duration -Adjust bar_width and storage_bar_width for progress bar lengths -Change ANSI color codes (GREEN, BLUE, etc.) for different colors -Add custom scripts to ~/.bashrc.d/ for additional functionality
+- Modify the timeout variable to change the countdown duration
+- Adjust bar_width and storage_bar_width for progress bar lengths
+- Change ANSI color codes (GREEN, BLUE, etc.) for different colors
+- Add custom scripts to ~/.bashrc.d/ for additional functionality

 ## Color Scheme

--Green: Positive messages, available space
+- Green: Positive messages, available space
--Blue: Storage device info, current shell
+- Blue: Storage device info, current shell
--Yellow: Usage stats, percentages
+- Yellow: Usage stats, percentages
--Cyan: Progress bar brackets
+- Cyan: Progress bar brackets
--Magenta: Filled progress bar
+- Magenta: Filled progress bar
-Red: Timeout warnings
+- Red: Timeout warnings